 - Laboratory tests for erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) levels, which indicate inflammation

-- Certain blood tests for genetic markers, like HLA-B27
+- Certain blood tests for genetic markers, such as HLA-B27

-Non-steroidal anti-inflammatory drugs (NSAIDs) are often prescribed to people living with nr-axSpA.
-Pain relievers may help temporarily relieve pain, but they do not address the inflammation causing the symptoms.
+Some treatments may not address the root cause or help control symptoms of nr-axSpA.
+For example, some pain relievers may help temporarily relieve pain, but they do not address the underlying spinal inflammation causing the symptoms.

 CIMZIA (certolizumab pegol) is an anti-tumor necrosis factor (TNF) biologic.
 In people with nr-axSpA, the body makes too much TNF, causing immune cells to attack healthy tissue.
 This leads to inflammation and the symptoms you may be experiencing.
 By working to block these extra signals to immune cells, CIMZIA treats nr-axSpA where it starts, inside the body.

-In addition to CIMZIA, there are other ways to help manage the symptoms of nr-axSpA:
+Whether you are currently not on a treatment plan or are looking for some extra steps you can take to alleviate symptoms, there are other ways to help manage the symptoms of nr-axSpA:

 Spondylitis Association of America strives to be a leader in the quest to cure nr-axSpA, AS, and related diseases.
 It has a mission to empower those affected to live life to the fullest.
 Call 1-818-892-1616 to learn more.

 American College of Rheumatology works to advance rheumatology treatment through programs to improve care for people with rheumatic and musculoskeletal diseases and arthritis.